-- Via the application of the voting policy, the following PAIs are considered: - All indicators related to GHG emissions (PAI 1-6, Table 1) - Indicators in related to social and employee matters (PAI 10-13, Table 1; PAI 5-8, Table 3) - Via Robeco's entity engagement program, the following PAIs are considered: - All indicators related to Climate and other environment-related indicators (PAI 1-13, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1) - In addition, based on a yearly review of Robeco's performance on all mandatory and selected voluntary indicators, holdings of the Fund that cause adverse impact might be selected for engagement.
+- Via the application of the voting policy, the following PAIs are considered: - All indicators related to GHG emissions (PAI 1-6, Table 1) - Indicators related to social and employee matters (PAI 10-13, Table 1; PAI 5-8, Table 3) - Via Robeco's entity engagement program, the following PAIs are considered: - All indicators related to Climate and other environment-related indicators (PAI 1-13, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1).
+On an ongoing basis, the investment universe is scanned for controversial behavior in relation to the aforementioned principles and guidelines. - In addition, based on a yearly review of Robeco's performance on all mandatory and selected voluntary indicators, holdings of the Fund that cause adverse impact might be selected for engagement.